Support this page!

 Messages are flagged by large, colorful icons.
 The icons show the first letter of the contact who sent the message or, when the person is one of your contacts and that contact has a picture, you'll see the contact picture.

-Select multiple messages by touching the contact icons, as illustrated in Figure 3.
-Continue selecting messages, then use the actions atop the screen to do various interesting things with the messages.
-Additional actions are available by touching the Menu icon in the upper right corner of the screen.
+Select multiple messages by touching the contact icons.
+Continue selecting messages, then use the actions atop the screen to do various interesting things with the messages as shown in Figure 3.
+Additional actions are available by touching the Action Overflow icon in the upper right corner of the screen.

 Creating a New Message

-To write a new Gmail epistle, hunt down the Compose button, shown below.
+To write a new epistle, tap the Compose icon, shown below.

-To save a draft copy of the message, touch the Menu icon and choose the Save Draft command.
+To save a draft copy of the message, touch the Action Overflow icon and choose the Save Draft command.

-To cancel the message, touch the Menu icon and choose Discard.
+To cancel the message, touch the Action Overflow icon and choose Discard.
 Touch the OK button to confirm.

 Adding Message Attachments

-Attachments in your messages look similar to Figure 5, adorned with the popular paperclip icon.
-Touch the menu icon to control how you'll deal with the attachment, as shown in Figure 6.
+Attachments in your messages look similar to Figure 7, adorned with the popular paperclip icon.
+Touch the Action Overflow icon to control how you'll deal with the attachment, as shown in the Figure.

-Your two key options are Preview and Save.
+Your key options are Preview and Save to Drive/Save.
 Choose Preview to display the attachment in the message.
-Choose Save to download the attachment.
-It can be viewed by using the Downloads app.
+Choose Save to download the attachment to the tablet, where it can be viewed by using the Downloads app.